 5. This default campus-wide policy does not preclude the possibility of academic units invoking exceptions and conditions of SPG 601.28 in a more restrictive manner, but any such differences must be specified as a matter of academic unit policy or in contract language agreed to by the academic unit and faculty member.

-The following definitions of course delivery methods serve as a foundation for the development of online education processes and policies.
+The following UCDC approved definitions of course delivery methods serve as a foundation for the development of online education processes and policies.
 They are broadly written so they can be applied more specifically to meet the needs of administration, faculty, staff, and students.
-All definitions assume there is consistent interaction between students and instructors, either synchronously or asynchronously1.
+All definitions assume there is consistent interaction between students and instructors, either synchronously or asynchronously.

-Hybrid courses are those in which between 30 and 744 percent of instruction (including interaction) is delivered utilizing technology that enables students to be separated from the instructor.
+Hybrid courses are those in which between 30 and 74 percent of instruction (including interaction) is delivered utilizing technology that enables students to be separated from the instructor.2

 Face-to-face courses are those in which between zero and 29 percent of instruction (including interaction) is delivered utilizing technology that enables students to be separated from the instructor.

-4 Percentages for Hybrid and Face-to-Face method are adopted from Sloan Consortium recommendations.
-See: Going the Distance: Online Education in the United States, 2011
+2 Percentages for hybrid and face-to-face delivery methods are adopted from Sloan Consortium recommendations; see Going the Distance: Online Education in the United States, 2011